 Concerned About a Student

-Any member of the UArts community who is worried about a student's health or well-being is strongly encouraged to contact the Student Affairs Office to discuss their concerns.
-Any concern that is reported to the office will be handled with the utmost care and sensitivity, but will also be investigated fully in order to determine the appropriate follow-up that needs to occur.
+Any member of the UArts community who is concerned about a student's health or well-being is encouraged to contact Student Affairs to discuss their concerns.
+Any concern that is reported to Student Affairs will be handled with the utmost care and sensitivity, but will also be investigated fully in order to determine the appropriate follow-up that needs to occur.
 Here are a list of Frequently Asked Questions (FAQs) that will help aid in your decision about reporting a student concern.